 Mitsubishi Motors to relocate North America HQ to Tennessee

 NASHVILLE, Tenn.
-(AP) — Mitsubishi Motors has announced it is relocating its North America headquarters from California to Tennessee, a move that will bring the Japanese automaker closer to its sister company Nissan and strengthen Tennessee's growing reputation as an epicenter of the automotive sector.
+(AP) — Mitsubishi Motors announced on Tuesday that it is relocating its North America headquarters from California to Tennessee, a move that will bring the Japanese automaker closer to its sister company Nissan and strengthen Tennessee's growing reputation as an epicenter of the automotive sector.

-Tennessee Gov. Bill Lee and Department of Economic and Community Development Commissioner Bob Rolfe made the announcement with Mitsubishi Motors North America on Tuesday.
+Lee and Rolfe added that they met with Mitsubishi's global executives last week to convince them to move to Tennessee while in Japan during the Republican governor's first trade mission.

+"As we drive toward the future, this is the perfect time for us to move to a new home.
+While we say farewell to the Golden State with a heavy heart, we're excited to say hello to Music City," Fred Diaz, Mitsubishi Motors North America's president and CEO, said in a statement.

 Mitsubishi Motors' North America headquarters has been located in California since 1988.
-The company expects the relocations will be completed by the end of the year.
+The company expects the relocation will begin in August and will be completed by the end of the year.
+Initially, a temporary office will handle operations to allow the company time to identify a permanent office.

 Nissan has a production plant in Smyrna, Tennessee, and owns a 34% stake in Mitsubishi Motors.